Registration period lottery:

 “Digital Democracy Camp” – Your chance to help shape the digital future!

-Are you interested in current issues related to digital democracy and eager to take part in the discussion?
-Have you always wanted to learn how digital tools can enhance participation, transparency, and co-determination – and what challenges and opportunities come with them?
+Are you interested in current topics relating to digital democracy and want to actively participate in discussions?
+Have you always wanted to know how digital tools can strengthen participation, transparency and co-determination – and what challenges and opportunities this entails?

 Then the Digital Democracy Camp is the right place for you!
-Through exchange between students, experts, and other participants, we will jointly develop ideas on how digital participation can help shape the democracy of tomorrow.
+Through the exchange between students, experts and interested parties, we will jointly develop ideas on how digital participation can shape the democracy of tomorrow.

-The camp kicks off on Thursday afternoon with a joint welcome session, an introduction to the topic, and an inspiring input on discussion and debate culture.
-Afterwards, we will work together on initial topics and discuss them – including in conversation with a member of the KIT Executive Board, who will share insights into current participation processes.
+The kick-off starts on Thursday afternoon with a joint welcome, a thematic introduction and an exciting input on the culture of discussion and debate.
+We will then work on initial topics and discuss them together – including with a representative of the KIT Executive Board, who will provide insights into current participation processes.

-On Friday, the focus will be on a student project (Institute of Information Systems – WIN) that explores ways to strengthen participation opportunities for students.
-Various digital tools will be presented, demonstrating how e-participation can enhance transparency and inclusion.
-In interactive sessions at topic tables, you can experience first-hand how such platforms can be designed and what role user experience (UX) plays in successful participation.
+On Friday, the focus will be on the presentation of a student project (students of the Institute of Information Systems (WIN)), which deals with the strengthening of participation opportunities for students.
+Various digital tools will be presented that show how e-participation can promote transparency and participation.
+In interactive rounds at themed tables, you can experience for yourself how such platforms can be designed and what role user experience plays in successful participation.

-At the heart of the Digital Democracy Camp lies the theme of e-participation – exploring how digital engagement can make our democracy more open, inclusive, and future-oriented.
+The Digital Democracy Camp will focus on e-participation – the question of how digital participation can make our democracy more open, inclusive and sustainable.

 In this one-day workshop you will learn

-… develop an understanding of digital democracy and its societal significance.
+- … develop an understanding of digital democracy and its social significance.

-• … become familiar with and critically reflect on key concepts and applications of e-participation.
+- … get to know and critically reflect on central concepts and possible applications of e-participation.

-• … analyze how digital participation formats can enhance transparency, inclusion, and co-determination.
+- … analyze how digital participation formats can promote transparency, participation and co-determination.

-• … strengthen your teamwork skills and collaborate effectively in groups.
+- … strengthen your teamwork and cooperate effectively in groups.

-• … critically question problem statements and develop well-founded solutions.
+- … to critically scrutinize problems and develop well-founded solutions.

 Workload for ECTS: